We invite residents and non-profit civic groups to take part in our Adopt-A-Park program.

-The Schaumburg Park District's main purpose in establishing the Adopt-A-Park program is to increase citizen awareness and pride in the community's parks.
-The program is designed to be a low key, informal approach to involve the community with their neighborhood park by "keeping an eye out" for potential hazards, vandalism and general park abuse.
-It is the Park District's hope that this involvement will increase the level of appreciation and awareness, and halt the current problems of dog littering, dumping of grass clippings and vandalism.
+Our main purpose in establishing the Adopt-A-Park program is to increase citizen awareness and pride in the community's parks.
+The program is designed to be a low-key, informal approach to involve the community with their neighborhood park by "keeping an eye out" for potential hazards, vandalism and general park abuse.
+It is our hope that this involvement will increase the level of appreciation and awareness, and halt the current problems of dog littering, dumping of grass clippings and vandalism.

 The Adopt-A-Park program does not substitute the Park District's responsibility for maintaining the parks.
-All 103 Schaumburg Park District park sites are routinely inspected each week by the parks department to ensure safety and aesthetic quality.
+All 103 of our park sites are routinely inspected each week by the parks department to ensure safety and aesthetic quality.
 Playground equipment, backstops, lights, vegetation, walkways and other park amenities are scrutinized for potential hazards.
 All "adopted" parks remain on the weekly inspection checklist and receive equal maintenance attention.

 In addition to reporting problems in the parks, adopting residents and civic groups are invited to implement beautification projects including planting flowers or ground cover around park signs and entrances.
-Although these projects are encouraged, they must be reviewed by the Park District to ensure that park standards are followed.
+Although these projects are encouraged, they must be reviewed by our staff to ensure that park standards are followed.

 To start the adoption process, please complete an Adopt-A-Park Enrollment Application (PDF) and submit it to the parks department.